Instant Trading

 * **Permissions expire.** The session key has a built-in expiration timestamp.

-* **You can revoke anytime.** There's a cooldown-based revocation process so the solver gets fair notice.
+* **You can revoke anytime.** A cooldown-based revocation process gives the solver fair notice.

 #### How it feels in practice

-When you first visit a SYMMIO frontend on v0.8.5, you'll activate "instant action mode" for your account.
-This is a one-time on-chain transaction.
-After that, the frontend builder should handle session keys automatically generating a new one each session and cleaning up old ones.
+The first time you visit a Symmio frontend on the latest version, you'll activate "instant action mode" for your account, a one-time on-chain transaction.
+After that, the frontend should handle session keys for you, generating a new one each session and cleaning up the old ones.

 ### Batched execution

-One of the biggest speed improvements is that the solver can now bundle multiple actions into a single transaction.
-For example, when you click "Open," the solver can submit your `sendQuote`, their `lockQuote`, and their `openPosition` all at once.
-Previously doing these actions requirred three separate transactions.
-The contract processes them in order and automatically passes the quote ID from the first step to the second and third.
+A big part of the speed gain is that the solver can bundle multiple actions into one transaction.
+When you click "Open," the solver can submit your `sendQuote`, their `lockQuote`, and their `openPosition` together.
+That used to take three separate transactions.
+The contract processes them in order and automatically passes the quote ID from the first step to the next two.

-This means your position opens in one block instead of three, cutting latency dramatically.
+Your position opens in one block instead of three, which cuts latency sharply.

 ---